baldore/open-browser-webpack-plugin/README.md

+# THIS PACKAGE IS NOT MAINTAINED ANYMORE

+Honestly, I started with this just for fun without thinking in the maintenance and I'm really busy with other projects.
+However, not responding to any request is unrespectful.
+My apologies for that.

+If somebody want to take the ownership of this project, let me know.

+Before that, take in consideration that Webpack has evolved a lot and it has the ability to open a page without plugins.
+Maybe that's enough for your project.

 # Open Browser Webpack Plugin
 Opens a new browser tab when Webpack loads.
 Very useful if you're lazy and don't want to force yourself to open a new tab when Webpack is ready to play!